CGJennings/se3docs/docs/um-release-notes.md

 ### Features and enhancements

+* Added arm64 support for Linux.
-* Enabled LCD text antialiasing by default on Linux, and added a command line option to change the antialiasing mode.
+* LCD text antialiasing is enabled by default on Linux, with a command line option to change the antialiasing mode.

 ### For plug-in developers